 She said: “The Raffles is the prettiest hotel in the whole world because it looks like a wedding cake.
 I liked at the Swissotel gave us fun Wii games to play in our room and I like the Sofitel too because they have tickly fish spas and because my friend Sheva works there”.

 Yes, the airport.
 I know there’s nothing worse than killing time in an airport with easily bored kids… unless that airport is Changi!
-The massive airport has plenty to keep them entertained while you wait for your flight.
+There’s much to do at Singapore Changi Airport with kids while you wait for your flight, it;s almost a destination in itself.
 There are air-conditioned playgrounds in every terminal as well as interactive displays and creative activities for littlies like the Wood Block Rubbing Stations (in Terminal 1 and 3).
 Or perhaps your kids would prefer the free 24-hour family-friendly movie theatres (in Terminal 2 and 3) or the entertainment deck at Terminal 2, where they can play their favourite console games free of charge.

 In The Enchanted Garden (Terminal 2) motion sensors make the plants come to sparkling life and in The Butterfly Garden (Terminal 3) kids can get up close and personal with more than 1,000 tropical butterflies.
 If you feel like a bit of air, there is even a rooftop Sunflower Garden above the transit area where hundreds of beautiful yellow blooms wait cheerily to greet you while you watch the airplanes taking off and landing on the runway.